MindustryInside/JavaModTemplate/README.md

 # Java Mod Template

 ## Building
 First, make sure you have JDK 14 installed.
-Then, run the following commands:
+Then, setup [mod.json](assets/mod.json) and run the following commands:

 ### Windows